Below is the most complete guide to crafting a property management chart of accounts you’ll ever need.

 With that said, let’s start from the beginning: what exactly is a chart of accounts and why is having one important?

-A chart of accounts is a list (i.e. chart) of all the different financial accounts that your business uses.
+A chart of accounts is a list (i.e. chart) of all the different financial accounts related to your property business, whether you're a:

-This list is all-inclusive, meaning it includes every type of financial account, including:
+This includes every type of financial account, including:

 - Tracking expenses